-- Sign-In/Sign-Out: Uses your ON1 account login information to authenticate your copy of Photo RAW. - Provide Feedback: Opens the default web browser and goes to the feedback page of the ON1 website. - About ON1 Photo RAW 2021 (Windows Only): Opens the about box with the version number displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog. - Show ON1 Log: Diagnostic tool that can help ON1 support when you're having issues with ON1 Photo RAW 2021.
+- Check for Updates: Checks the ON1 update server to see if you are running the current version; it notifies you about updates and will walk you through the update process. - Sign-In/Sign-Out: Uses your ON1 account login information to authenticate your copy of Photo RAW. - Provide Feedback: Opens the default web browser and goes to the feedback page of the ON1 website. - About ON1 Photo RAW 2022 (Windows Only): Opens the about box with the version number displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog. - Show ON1 Log: Diagnostic tool that can help ON1 support when you're having issues with ON1 Photo RAW 2022.